gnosis/conditional-tokens-docs/docs/ctftutorial05.md

 Make a note of this collection ID and follow the same steps for an outcome collection containing only one outcome slot.
 For example, the outcome slot A. The index set associated with the outcome collection with only the Outcome slot A can be found to be the integer one.

 Similarly, for the second condition that you prepared earlier, we can give these conditions outcome slots names as well.
-We will call the first outcome slot `low` and the second outcome slot `high` and will consider two outcome collections based off of this condition; the outcome collection with only `low` and the outcome collection with only `high`.
+We will call the first outcome slot `low` and the second outcome slot `hi` and will consider two outcome collections based off of this condition; the outcome collection with only `low` and the outcome collection with only `hi`.

 ```
 Outcome low, hi